 Aboriginal and Torres Strait Islander people – Fact sheet 113

-All offices of the National Archives hold some material about Aboriginal and Torres Strait Islander people, but the most extensive holdings are in Canberra, Melbourne and Darwin.
-This fact sheet provides information about the administration of Aboriginal and Torres Strait Islander affairs during the 20th century and provides a context for the records held by the National Archives.
+All offices of the National Archives hold material about Aboriginal and Torres Strait Islander people, but the most extensive holdings are in Canberra, Melbourne and Darwin.
+These offices hold information about the administration of Aboriginal and Torres Strait Islander affairs during the twentieth century.
+Other records referring to Aboriginal and Torres Strait Islander people are also held.

 Administration of Aboriginal and Torres Strait Islander affairs

-At Federation, the Constitution precluded the federal government from making laws for Indigenous Australians living in the states.
-As a result, the administration of Aboriginal and Torres Strait Islander affairs this century has primarily been a state responsibility, and surviving records relating to Aboriginal administration in the states are held by the various State Archives (but see below for Victoria).
+At Federation, section 51(xxvi) of the Constitution precluded the Commonwealth government from making special laws for people of the Aboriginal race in any State.
+As a result, the administration of Aboriginal affairs through the twentieth century was primarily a State responsibility and surviving records are held by the various State Archives (but see overleaf for Victoria).

 The Commonwealth’s involvement in Aboriginal affairs before 1967 arose largely from its administration of the Territories, particularly the Northern Territory.

-On 1 January 1911 administration of the Northern Territory, which had a large Aboriginal population, transferred from the government of South Australia to the Commonwealth.
+On 1 January 1911, administration of the Northern Territory, with its large Aboriginal population, transferred from the government of South Australia to the Commonwealth.
 The Commonwealth retained responsibility for the Territory until 1978 when self-government was attained.
-Records held in the Canberra and Darwin offices document policy issues as well as the day-to-day lives of Aboriginal and Torres Strait Islander people during the period of Commonwealth administration.
+Records held in the Canberra and Darwin offices document policy issues as well as the day to day lives of Aboriginal and Torres Strait Islander people during the period of Commonwealth administration.

-Although the Australian Capital Territory had distinct Aboriginal communities living within its borders, the Commonwealth government reached agreement with the New South Wales government that these people would be administered under State Aboriginal legislation by the NSW Aborigines Protection Board (Aborigines Welfare Board from 1939).
-Relevant records are therefore held by the Archives Office of New South Wales.
+Although the Australian Capital Territory had distinct Aboriginal communities living within its borders, the Commonwealth government reached agreement with the New South Wales government that these people would be administered under State Aboriginal legislation by the New South Wales Board for the Protection of Aborigines.
+Relevant records are therefore held by State Records NSW.

-In 1967, a referendum authorised amendments to the Constitution which gave the Commonwealth government power to legislate for Indigenous Australians living in the states.
-The Commonwealth assumed responsibility for Aboriginal affairs establishing the Department of Aboriginal Affairs in 1972, which was replaced by the Aboriginal and Torres Strait Islander Commission in 1990.
+In 1967, a referendum authorised amendments to the Constitution which gave the Commonwealth government power to legislate for Aboriginal people living in the States.
+The Commonwealth assumed responsibility for certain aspects of Aboriginal affairs establishing, in 1972, the Department of Aboriginal Affairs which was replaced by the Aboriginal and Torres Strait Islander Commission in 1990.

 Records relating to the Northern Territory